Misterblue/misterblue.github.io/programming/herbal/index.md

 ## Making Viewer System

-The space server query service and the Basil viewer are just parts of a system that can create a view of layers of a world.
+The space server query service and the Basil viewer are just parts of a system that creates a view of layers of a world.
 The following diagram shows many of the parts.

 There exists a session server ([Pesto]) that handles the user's ongoing